 Yvette Cooper, famously a Brownite, is a Blairite because she, you know, was there… at that time…

 When I’m having a down day I remind myself of the time I saw a tweet dismissing Gordon Brown as a Blairite…

 The trouble I have with the term is that it’s lazy.
 It ignores the distinction between the “soft left” and the “right” of the party.
 A division that plagued New Labour: the Blairites vs. Brownites.
 It has become a term to describe anyone who disagrees with Corbyn on anything.
 It’s anyone who acknowledges that being in power means making compromises.
 It’s anyone who wants to win an election.
 It’s anyone who disagrees with this three-line whip on the Article 50 vote.
 It’s anyone who believes we should be worried about the polls.

 It is not the case that disagreeing with Corbyn makes you a Blairite.

 Questioning the effectiveness of Corbyn’s opposition does not mean you want another Tony Blair – you can disagree with both.
 I have real problems with some of Blair’s decisions – Iraq being the main one.
 It would be an error to think we can just try and repeat the 1997 election.
 But I also have issues with Corbyn’s leadership.
 I voted for him in 2015 but Brexit completely changed my view of him.
 His complete disregard for the 63% of Labour voters who voted Remain is astonishing.

-The threat to the Labour Party is not the man who hasn’t been leader, or even an MP for a decade.
+The threat to the Labour Party is not the man who hasn’t been a leader, or even an MP for a decade.
 It’s too easy to blame him.
 For as long as we have the excuse of “The Blairites” we can ignore the real issues facing the Labour Party.
-Let’s be really honest most of the electorate don’t care if the Labour Party is run by the right, the soft left or the hard left.
+Let’s be really honest most of the electorate doesn’t care if the Labour Party is run by the right, the soft left, or the hard left.
 They just want an effective opposition and a competent leader.